Robinpig/Note/docs/CS/Java/JDK/JVM/JVM.md

 }
 ```

 ### Class

 - [ClassLoader](/docs/CS/Java/JDK/JVM/ClassLoader.md)
 - [Oop-Klass](/docs/CS/Java/JDK/JVM/Oop-Klass.md)

 ### Run-Time Data Areas

 The Java Virtual Machine defines various [run-time data areas](/docs/CS/Java/JDK/JVM/Runtime_Data_Area.md) that are used during execution of a program.
 Some of these data areas are created on Java Virtual Machine start-up and are destroyed only when the Java Virtual Machine exits.

 Other data areas are per thread.
 Per-thread data areas are created when a thread is created and destroyed when the thread exits.

 [CodeCache](/docs/CS/Java/JDK/JVM/CodeCache.md)

 ### Representation of Objects

 The Java Virtual Machine does not mandate any particular internal structure for objects.

 In some of Oracle’s implementations of the Java Virtual Machine, a reference to a class instance is a pointer to a handle that is itself a pair of pointers(see [OOP-Klass](/docs/CS/Java/JDK/JVM/Oop-Klass.md)):

 - one to a table containing the methods of the object and a pointer to the Class object that represents the type of the object
 - and the other to the memory allocated from the heap for the object data.

 ## GC

 - [GC](/docs/CS/Java/JDK/JVM/GC.md)
 - [SafePoint](/docs/CS/Java/JDK/JVM/Safepoint.md)

 ## Execution Engine

+Execution engine executes the “.class” (bytecode).
+It reads the byte-code line by line, uses data and information present in various memory area and executes instructions.
+It can be classified into three parts:

+- Interpreter: It interprets the bytecode line by line and then executes.
+  The disadvantage here is that when one method is called multiple times, every time interpretation is required.
+- Just-In-Time Compiler(JIT) : It is used to increase the efficiency of an interpreter.
+  It compiles the entire bytecode and changes it to native code so whenever the interpreter sees repeated method calls, JIT provides direct native code for that part so re-interpretation is not required, thus efficiency is improved.
+- Garbage Collector: It destroys un-referenced objects.
+For more on Garbage Collector, refer Garbage Collector.

 BytecodeInterpreter is deprecated

 Early VM’s were interpreter−only.
 Later VM’s were interpreter plus template generated code, and finally interpreter plus optimized code.